 those involving the grant of qualifying EMI options, the acquisition, holding, and provision of shares for the purposes of an EMI scheme, provided there is no tax avoidance motive and the total number of shares held do not exceed the maximum number which might ‘reasonably be expected’ to be required over a 10-year period

-As a result of the condition relating to the number of shares held, it will be
+As a result of the condition relating to the number of

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.